How to Become an Electrician

 Our Domestic Installer Course is aimed at anyone who is 18+ and cannot afford either the time or cost associated with all of the other training routes mentioned above.

-If you already have tool skills or are an associate tradesperson, then we would suggest our Domestic Electrician Course, which is split up into 4 individual courses (Keystage course, Level 2 Inspection and Testing course, Part P course and 17th Edition course) which will give you the key knowledge, practical skills and competency to become a Domestic Installer.
+If you already have tool skills or are an associate tradesperson, then we would suggest our Domestic Electrician Course, which is split up into 4 individual courses (Keystage course, Level 2 Inspection and Testing course, Part P course and 18th Edition Course) which will give you the key knowledge, practical skills and competency to become a Domestic Installer.

 If you are new to the industry, then we would suggest our Domestic Electrician Package, which is the same as our Domestic Electrician Course for the first 15 days, then goes on to include our unique Experience Course.
 This course will give you additional practical and real life skills that will help better prepare you for your new career in electrics and the practical skills required.

-After either of these courses, you will be able to go on to apply to join a Government Approved Part P Scheme Provider (NICEIC/ELECSA) and self-certify that your electrical work meets current Building Regulations.
+After either of these courses, you will be able to go on to apply to join a Government Approved Part P Scheme Provider (depending on experience) and self-certify that your electrical work meets current Building Regulations.